chocolatey/choco/TESTING.md

 To run them locally on your system: Open an administrative PowerShell prompt to the root of the repository, and run `./Invoke-Tests.ps1`.
 This script will then "install" Chocolatey to a temporary test directory, run the tests, and when complete attempt to restore the system as close to when it started as possible.
 The script takes the following parameters: `TestPath` The location to use as the base for the Chocolatey Tests, defaults to `$env:TEMP\chocolateyTests`. `TestPackage` The path to the `.nupkg` package to run tests against, defaults to `$chocolateyRepository\code_drop\Packages\Chocolatey\chocolatey.<version>.nupkg`. `SkipPackaging` Optionally skip the packaging of the test packages.

+#### Using the provided Vagrantfile

 To use the `Vagrantfile` you need to change directory into the `tests` directory, then run `vagrant up`.
 The Vagrantfile has been tested with VirtualBox.
-The [box being used](https://app.vagrantup.com/StefanScherer/boxes/windows_2019) is currently only updated for vmware_desktop and virtualbox providers, but there is a dated hyperv one that should work.
+The [box being used](https://app.vagrantup.com/StefanScherer/boxes/windows_2019) is currently only updated for vmware_desktop and virtualbox providers, but there is a dated hyperv one that may work.

+Once the Vagrant box is booted, you can re-run just the tests by running `vagrant provision default --provision-with test`.
+If you would like to clear the packages and run fresh tests, you can run `vagrant provision default --provision-with clear-packages,test`.